 Figure 9.
-Would a levy increase impact your decision to remain within the DCBIA boundaries?
-(Members expansion to include more businesses (Members Only)
+Would a levy increase impact your Figure 10.
+Would you be supportive of a DCBIA boundary decision to remain within the DCBIA boundaries? expansion to include more businesses (Members Only) (Members Only)

-Only)

 Most of the member respondents (83%) believed that a DCBIA expansion would not impact their decision to remain with in the DCBIA.